Georgia judge delays execution for man in 1994 killing

-ATLANTA A Georgia judge issued a stay of execution on Tuesday for a convicted killer a day before he was due to be put to death, granting him a hearing over his lawyers' requests for more DNA testing.
+ATLANTA A Georgia judge on Tuesday issued a stay of execution for a convicted killer whose attorneys seek a new trial and additional DNA testing.

-In the Johnson case, his attorneys say evidence including blood, saliva, hair, clothing and fingernail clippings should be tested and that the test results will raise a reasonable probability that Johnson would have been acquitted.
+Johnson's attorneys say the evidence that should be tested includes blood, saliva, hair, clothing and fingernail clippings.

-Defense attorneys also want time for experts to examine what they said was a new box of physical evidence that had only recently been supplied by the Albany Police Department.

 Prosecutors said in court filings that Johnson's contentions had already been rejected by state and federal courts.
-The state said it presented overwhelming evidence of his guilt at trial and that the DNA test results, at best, would prove Johnson was still guilty as a party to the crimes.
+The state said, at best, the DNA test results would prove Johnson was still guilty as a party to the crimes.

-The Dougherty County District Attorney's Office appealed the stay to the Georgia Supreme Court, Dougherty Superior Court Clerk Evonne Mull said.
-District Attorney Gregory W. Edwards did not respond to a request for comment.
+Dougherty County District Attorney Gregory W. Edwards could not be reached immediately for comment.

+Last month, Georgia executed death row inmate Troy Davis for the murder of a police officer.
+That case attracted worldwide attention because of claims by Davis's advocates that he may have been innocent.

 Johnson is accused of killing Sizemore, 34, who was mutilated and stabbed 41 times with a small knife, according to trial testimony.